Design Tips for the Different Shapes and Layouts of Kitchens

-Design Tips: Place a couple of high chairs at the kitchen island to transform it into a multi-functional area – prep area, dining area, and a counter bar.
-Use patterned tiles for the floor at the kitchen island to make it an artistic focus area.
+Tips: Place a couple of high chairs at the kitchen island to transform it into a multi-functional area – prep area, dining area, and a counter bar.
+To convert the island into an artistic feature or focus area, use patterned tiles on the floor.

 Different from the other layouts, the Peninsular kitchen is a 3-sided workspace kitchen, usually with one side against the wall.
-It is similar to the U-shaped kitchen but has a tail at one end of the cabinets.
+It is similar to the U-shaped kitchen but has a tail at one end of the cabinets creating an enclosed area.

-Design Tips: Place wall-hung cabinets on the wall to free up space on the other sides which can be used as a casual dining or breakfast area and work area.
-Large-sized floor tiles will emphasize the size of the kitchen further, making it elegant.
+Tips: To maximise the workspace and turn it into a multi-functional area, place wall-hung cabinets on the wall to free up space on the other sides.
+The open sides can then be used as a casual dining or breakfast area.
+For an elegant look, use large-sized floor tiles to emphasize the size of the kitchen further.